Alexa is Amazon's voice assistant, and is becoming an ever-present AI helper in our homes, phones and even cars.

 Amazon's also added a voice shortcut to give people a simpler way to handle the same task.
 Just say, âAlexa, delete everything I said todayâ to get rid of all the recordings from that day.
 Did someone say "new bedtime routine"?

 Oh, and to delete your entire history of Alexa interactions, go to Manage Your Content and Devices on Amazonâs website and click Manage Voice Recordings.

-Arriving in late 2020, you'll be able to delete all the previously saved voice recordings on your account by saying, âAlexa, delete everything Iâve said.â
+You can also now delete all of your Alexa voice recordings on your account by saying, âAlexa, delete everything Iâve said.â

 Get Alexa to repeat itself